Imashanilupul/Sri-Lankan-Ad-Category-Classifier/README.md

 If you'd like, I can add a `requirements.txt` and a short example script/notebook — tell me which you'd prefer.

-## Contributing

-Contributions are welcome.
-Please open issues for bugs or feature requests and submit pull requests for changes.
-If you add large models or data, consider storing them externally (e.g., Hugging Face, Google Drive) and add instructions.

 ## License